Trooped/Defensive_Systems_Programming_Final_Project/README.md

  4. The server will begin listening on the port read from myport.info, and it's assigned IP address (defined in the code) for new connections
 ## Server Files
 ### 1. server.py - contains:
-  - main() function - calls the __init__ of a Server class, and then runs it.
+  - main() function - calls the __init__ of a Server class, and then runs it
-  - Server class - creates a Server instance, reads the port number from the myport.info file (optional, defaults to 1357 if n\a) and then starts a non-blocking, selector driven server, and waits for user connections.
+  - Server class - creates a Server instance, reads the port number from the myport.info file (optional, defaults to 1357 if n\a).
+It then starts a server with the host being '127.0.0.1' (can change it in the Server class constants at the top).
+It then then starts a non-blocking, selector driven server, and waits for user connections.
+When a user connects, it create a ClientManager instance for him and handles all of the other logic.
-  - ClientManager class - creates an instance of a client, which receives the client request using the socket, parses it using the Request and Message class, and then sending a response back using the Response class.
+  - ClientManager class - creates an instance of a client, which receives the client request using the socket connection, parses it using the Request and Message class, and then sending a response back using the Response class
-  - Request class - parses the incoming request, and validates that it has exact, expected data.
+  - Request class - parses the incoming request, and validates that it has exact data according to the protocol definition.
+If the request is of type "message" (603), we also use a Message subclass instance
-  - Message class - a subset of the Request class, parses the incoming request of type message.
+  - Message class - a subset of the Request class, parses the incoming request of type message, destined to another client
-  - Response class - generates a response and sends it back to the user.
+  - Response class - generates a response and sends it back to the user
   - Database class - Created on the first run of the server, and holds 2 tables - Clients and Messages.
 The clients table holds all of the registered clients and their required information.
-The messages table holds the messages sent between clients, and they're deleted once they've been sent to the other client.
+The messages table holds the messages sent between clients, and they're deleted once they've been sent to the other client
 ### 2. myport.info:
   - Contains the port number for use in the Server class initialization.
-If invalid / doesn't exist - the server will default to port 1357.
+If invalid / doesn't exist - the server will default to port 1357

 # Client (C++)
 ## General Information